Strip Me (song): Critical reception

 Jonathan Keefe from Slant Magazine said, positively, that: "Strip Me includes a whole lot of Ryan Tedder's trademark echo-heavy, CAPSLOCK drum-machine arrangements.
 There's something meta about the laziness in the production of the title track, in that Bedingfield hasn't changed her tune since the days of "Unwritten," so Tedder gives the song only the most insignificant of variations on his "Halo" and "Already Gone", template.
 Bedingfield uses her raspy warble to full effect, singing lines like "I'm only one voice in a million/But you ain't takin' that from me" as though her very life depended on it, but it's nothing that either she or Tedder haven't already done better before".
 The song was one of the Track Pick on the Allmusic review.

 Chart performance

-"Strip Me" made its US Billboard Hot 100 chart debut at number ninety-five on 6 November 2010, where it remained for just one week.
-However, in the week following the release of her album of the same name, "Strip Me" re-entered the Hot 100 at a new peak of ninety-one.
-To date, it is Bedingfield's least successful single, not including "Touch" (May 2010) which failed to chart on the Billboard Hot 100.
-However, the song was more successful on the Adult Pop Songs radio format where it logged eight weeks on the chart and peaked at number twenty-three.
+"Strip Me" made its US Billboard Hot 100 chart debut at number 95 on 6 November 2010, where it remained for just one week.
+However, in the week following the release of her album of the same name, "Strip Me" re-entered the Hot 100 at a new peak of 91.
+To date, it is one of Bedingfield's least successful singles.
+However, the song was more successful on the Adult Pop Songs radio format where it logged eight weeks on the chart and peaked at number 23.